Yes, it definitely is; Varadero is just over two hours away in a taxi that does not break down.

 Get a taxi from the bus station, and go to your (pre-booked) casa particuar in Old Havana (have the address and Cuban phone number available in case the taxi driver needs it).

-Take a walk up to the Parque Central, down to the Plaza Vieja, Plaza de Armas, and the lively district of the old city with a myriad of restaurants and bars to refresh yourself with a Cuban mojito!
+Take a walk up to the Parque Central, down to the Plaza Vieja and Plaza de Armas, and visit the Havana Cathedral and the lively district of the old city with a myriad of restaurants and bars to refresh yourself with a Cuban mojito!

-The next morning you can have a nice breakfast at your casa particular.
+The following day, you can have a nice breakfast at your casa particular if you want an easy start to your day.

 Or go out and find some of the best breakfast places in Havana before you still have hours to explore the city.